Kauadt/Barber-shop/README.md

 # Barber-shop
 This project was created to study new concepts about HTML, CSS and Javascript.
+(2023) <br>
-(2023) [UPDATE] This project will be refactored in order to add new features and apply new knowledge.
+[UPDATE] This project will be refactored in order to add new features and apply new knowledge.
 (2025)